Skip to main content

 High-demand posts (parts of Latin America, South Asia, Africa)6 months to well over a year

 The Department of State publishes global visa wait times at travel.state.gov.
-Checking that page for the specific embassy or consulate is the most important planning step for any B-1/B-2 case.
+Wait times on that page are broken down by embassy and by visa category — B-1/B-2 visitor visa appointments often sit in a different queue from work, student, or other nonimmigrant visa interviews at the same post.
+Checking that page for both the specific consular post and the B-1/B-2 nonimmigrant visa category is the most important planning step for any case.

 What Usually Sets the Pace